 Please note: with the exception of the Research Project, all modules can be taken as individual modules.
 You can register for up to three modules at any one time.
 The anticipated number of study hours per module is 150 hours.

 Structure

 Compulsory modules:

-Employee relations and motivation
+Employee Relations and Motivation

-Leadership and performance management
+Leadership and Performance Management

-Learning and development
+Learning and Development

-Life career development
+Life Career Development

-Research methods
+Research Methods

-Selection and assessment
+Selection and Assessment

-Understanding organizations and change
+Organization and Change Perspectives

-Work and well-being
+Work and Well-Being

 Research Project (MSc only)

 Human Resource Management MSc degree: